jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 base of the triangle and work its way up.

 First, we need a procedure that can take an existing row of coefficients and compute the next row in the sequence.
-Since each element is comprised of two corresponding elements in the preceding row, all we have to do is treat each row as if it starts and ends with a 0 element and sum successive elements as we iterate over the row.
+Since each element is computed using two successive elements in the preceding row, all we have to do is treat each row as if it starts and ends with a 0 element and sum successive elements as we iterate over the row.